PDF security issues¶

 incidentally sanitize PDFs that contain certain types of malware.
 It

-qpdf to repair the PDF, which could correct malformed PDF
+repairs the PDF with pikepdf/libqpdf, which could correct malformed PDF

 structures that are part of an attack.
 When PDF/A output is selected

 (the default), the input PDF is partially reconstructed by Ghostscript.

 --force-ocr is used, all pages are rasterized and reconverted

 to PDF, which could remove malware in embedded images.

 OCRmyPDF should be relatively safe to use in a trusted intranet, with some considerations: